 Davis is credited with “spreading the Blues to the people of West and East Berlin and bridging the gap between the Cold War and a love of Blues”.

 Born and raised in Berlin Tom is a trained blacksmith who swapped his hammer and anvil for a guitar and blues harp.
-He studied the blues in Chicago, Memphis, and New Orleans and plays a mix of blues, funk, soul, and rock’n’roll.
+He studied the blues in New Orleans, Chicago, and Memphis and plays a mix of blues, funk, soul, and rock’n’roll.
 He created the “Tom Blacksmith Band“.

 During the mellow evening, I chatted with people at my table, including Berlin transplants from Italy and other European countries.
 The performance was sold out and seating tight.
 The band’s Stage Manager squeezed in at our table near the band.
 I spoke briefly with Willie Pollock – a fantastic sax player and vocalist – thanking him for the great blues!